-Analysis and Determination of the Allowance for Credit Losses.
-The allowance for credit losses is a valuation allowance for current expected credit losses inherent in the loan portfolio.
+Analysis and Determination of the Allowance for Loan Losses.
+The allowance for loan losses is a valuation allowance for probable losses inherent in the loan portfolio.
 We evaluate the need to establish allowances against losses on loans on a monthly basis based on written policies and procedures that we have established to evaluate the risk in our portfolio, ensure the timely charge off of loans and properly reflect estimated future losses in the portfolio.
-The amount of the allowance is based on management's evaluation of the collectability of the loan portfolio, including the nature of the portfolio, credit concentrations, trends in historical loss experience, specific individually evaluated loans, economic conditions and other risks in the portfolio.
+The amount of the allowance is based on management's evaluation of the collectability of the loan portfolio, including the nature of the portfolio, credit concentrations, trends in historical loss experience, specific impaired loans, economic conditions and other risks in the portfolio.
+As of the date of this offering circular, we have seen a minimal impact on our asset quality and overall operations due to the COVID-19 pandemic.
+However due to the ongoing uncertainties related to the total economic impact, The Delaware National Bank has been proactive in addressing potential issues by increasing the risk factor relating to economic conditions.
+This resulted in an increase to the allowance through the provision for loan losses.
+When additional allowances are necessary, a provision for loan losses is charged to earnings.
 The recommendations for increases or decreases to the allowance are presented by management to the board of directors.
-Where specific credit loss allowances have been established, any difference between the loss allowances and the amount of loss realized has been charged or credited to current income.
+Where specific loan loss allowances have been established, any difference between the loss allowances and the amount of loss realized has been charged or credited to current income.